linusHernvall/body-weight/README.md

 - **✏️ Inline Editing**: Edit weight entries directly in the list
 - **🗑️ Account Management**: Delete your account and all data
 - **🎨 Modern UI**: Built with Shadcn/UI components

+## 📅 Weekly Average Feature

+The application automatically calculates and displays weekly weight averages based on the following rules:

+### Week Definition

+- **Week Structure**: Each week runs from Monday to Sunday
+- **Date Assignment**: All logged weights between Monday and Sunday are grouped together
+- **Example**: Monday, August 11, 2025 belongs to week 33, not week 32

+### Calculation Method

+- **Average Formula**: Sum all recorded daily weights within a week and divide by the number of logged days
+- **Precision**: Results are rounded to one decimal place
+- **Partial Weeks**: Weeks with partial data still display an average based on available entries

+### Display Format

+- **Mobile**: Weekly averages appear next to the week's date range (e.g., "80 kg average")
+- **Desktop**: Clear, readable format with week headers and grouped daily entries
+- **Week Labels**:
+  - "This week" for the current Monday-Sunday period
+  - "Last week" for the previous Monday-Sunday period
+  - Date ranges for older weeks (e.g., "Aug 4 - Aug 10")

+### Data Organization

+- Daily weight entries are grouped under their respective weekly headers
+- Each week shows the calculated average prominently
+- Entries within each week are sorted by date (newest first)
+- Maintains all existing functionality (edit, delete, goal weight comparison)

 ## 🛠️ Tech Stack